hangle/Notecard/documents/DesignNotes/AddCardSet.md

         reset(getFirstChild)
         while(iterate) {

-    def doButtonCardSet(..., cs, ...)
+    def doAddCardSet(..., cs, ...)
                     ...
         reset(buttonCardSet)
         while(iterate) {
 </code></pre>

-<p>When 'doButtonCardSet' terminates, then the stack will unwind to <br />
+<p>When 'doAddCardSet' terminates, then the stack will unwind to <br />
 the 'while(iterate)' loop in 'iterateNotecardChildren'.
 Unfortunately, <br />
 as shown, this loop will not point to the initial CardSet object which <br />
 is in the linked list hierarchy.
 The 'reset(buttonCardSet)' switched <br />